ntrduc1310/Inventory_Manager_Pos_Main/README.md

-# Store Management System Using Multi-Layer Architecture
+📊# Store Management System Using Multi-Layer Architecture📊

 ## Introduction
 The store management system is developed to optimize the management process of goods, transactions, personnel, and revenue reporting for retail stores.
 The system applies a multi-layer architecture to ensure modularity, maintainability, and scalability.